CowboyTim/perl-docker/README.md

 * allow for making layers that include more then 1 cpan module in dockerize_cpan.pl
 * find a way to automate the external library check
 * add a simple test for the built cpan module
+* make the dockerize_cpan.pl be ran with the aardbeiplantje/perl:5.32.0-dev-latest docker